New from ACTIVE: Check out our latest products here

 There are two ways to wash compression socks – you can machine wash them with the rest of your laundry or wash them by hand.

-Tip: You can wash your compression socks with other clothing as long as you separate them with laundry bags and use a gentle wash cycle.
+You can wash your compression socks with other delicate items as long as you separate them with laundry bags and use a gentle wash cycle.

 Take out the socks after the cycle is finished and gently press out the excess water.